 The Bank believes that in order to achieve sound and sustainable growth, it is essential to engage in business development (innovation) by integrating collaboration with various partners to an advanced degree based on our credibility and transparency of management as a corporate entity.
 Furthermore, we recognize that listing on the market is one of the most effective means to ensure the Bank's credibility and transparency of management.
 As an independently listed company, the Bank independently and autonomously deliberates and determines our own business strategies, personnel policies, capital policies, etc. as we engage in our own operating activities.
-In addition, in order to ensure the necessary independence from our parent company, we have appointed Independent Outside Directors and Outside Audit & Supervisory Board Members (6 Independent Officers at the time of updating this report) so that there is no risk of conflict of interest with general shareholders.
+In addition, in order to ensure the necessary independence from our parent company, we have established a Nomination & Compensation Committee, which is chaired by an Independent Outside Director, as an advisory body to the Board of Directors.
+This Committee deliberates on matters concerning recommendations for candidates for Directors, Executive Officers with Title and Executive Officers.
+In this way, independence from the parent company is ensured regarding the appointment of top management personnel.
+Further, the Bank also has Outside Directors and Outside Audit & Supervisory Board Members with a certain degree of independence who supervise to ensure that no conflict of interest arises between our parent company and shareholders other than the parent company.
+The Bank does not have any agreements concluded regarding Group management with the parent company.
+In addition, to comply with the disclosure obligations, etc. of the parent company, the Bank has established the Guidelines for Reporting of Material Facts with the parent company and reports to the parent company accordingly.
+These reports are limited to matters that impact the parent company's timely disclosure, materially impact the parent company's consolidated financial statements, and may potentially impair the credibility of the Seven & i Group.
 Parent company's approach and policy regarding group management are as follows: